Lauren Arikan

 Lauren C. Arikan (born December 14, 1984) is an American politician who has served as a Republican member of the Maryland House of Delegates since 2019.
 She previously represented the 7th district from 2019 to 2023, afterwards being redrawn into district 7B.

 Early life and career

-Arikan was born in Ellicott City, Maryland on December 14, 1984.
-She attended McDaniel College in Westminster, Maryland and the University of Baltimore in Baltimore, Maryland.
+Arikan was born in Ellicott City, Maryland, on December 14, 1984.
+She attended McDaniel College and the University of Baltimore.
 Since 2009, she has worked at her family's businesses, Arikan Accounting and Tax, Arikan Acres, and Arikan Investments.
-She is married to Turkish-American Yusuf Perçin Arıkan and lives on an eight-acre chicken and dairy goat farm in Jarrettsville, Maryland with her husband and their four children.
-She considers herself a member of the Turkish-American community.

 Arikan first got involved in politics in 2012 by becoming a member of the Board of Directors for the Maryland Friends of Midwives organization.
 From 2015 to 2018, she served as the chair of the Love Maryland PAC.
 In February 2018, Arikan filed to run for the Maryland House of Delegates in District 7.
 She won the Republican primary with 13.6 percent of the vote, coming in third place in a field of thirteen candidates.
 She defeated Democrats Allison Berkowitz and Gordon Koerner and Green Party candidate Ryan Sullivan in the general election, receiving 23.3 percent of the vote.